 Requires a biannual report on the fiscal year-to-date expenditures by division and program unit within the Job Creation Services line item.
 Executive does not include.
 House includes new language.
-Senate and Conference do not include.
+Senate does not include.

 Sec.
 1041.
 Business Attraction and Community Revitalization Transfer of Funds - RETAINED